 The Sennheiser Momentum 3 are very well-built headphones.
 Their frame is made from solid metal and the padding is leather, which gives it an overall very premium feel.
 They're built like the previous model and will withstand a few drops without too much damage.
 For slightly better-built headphones that still have a unique look, check out the Bowers & Wilkins PX7 Wireless.

 The Sennheiser Momentum 3 are decently stable wireless headphones.
 They stay on your head without issue during casual listening, but they won’t be the best option for sports as head movement makes them sway around.
 On the upside, their wireless design gets rid of the risk that a cable could get hooked and pull the headphones off your head.

-The leakage performance of the Sennheiser Momentum 3 is mediocre.
-These closed-back headphones leak quite a bit at high volume, meaning they shouldn't be used in very quiet environments with people surrounding you, as they could be bothered by your audio leaking out.
+The Sennheiser Momentum 3's leakage performance is mediocre.
+Like the Avantree HT5009 Wireless, they leak quite a bit at high volumes, meaning you shouldn't use them in very quiet environments with people surrounding you, as they could be bothered by your audio leaking out.

-The integrated mic of the Sennheiser Momentum 3 has good noise handling.
+The Sennheiser Momentum 3's integrated mic has good noise handling.
 It's suitable to use in quiet and moderately loud environments, but it may struggle to fully separate speech from ambient noise in loud situations.

 The Sennheiser Smart Control app is a good tool to enhance your listening experience with the Sennheiser Momentum 3 Wireless.
 You have access to a great parametric EQ and can save presets as well.
 You can cycle through 3 different levels of ANC and these headphones have a Tile device finder as well.